Anastasia Maria Tariq

 Pinar joined MIN in 2017 and is responsible for coordinating the MIN Voices Group.
 She also develops our educational outreach projects, facilitates talks and workshops on topics related to our areas of work, and supports collaborations and research projects with partners across the sector.
 Pinar is also involved with Right to Remain and is interested in social justice, human rights and refugee rights.

-Rose has been part of MIN’s team since 2008, progressing through various roles in the organisation.
-She is currently responsible for strategic development of the organisation.
-In 2017 she was awarded a travelling fellowship by the Winston Churchill Memorial Trust and visited organisations in Germany and Belgium developing innovative integration projects.
+Rose has been part of the MIN team since 2008, progressing through various roles in the organisation.
+She is currently responsible for fundraising, evaluation, and the strategic development of the organisation.
+In 2017 she travelled to Europe as part of a Churchill Fellowship and visited organisations developing innovative integration projects in Germany and Belgium.

 Between 2004 – 2021, Rema developed MIN’s core programme of activities with a focus on inclusive and innovative projects, especially those which involve arts and culture.
 A former refugee from Kosovo, Rema was motivated by the many inspirational stories of MIN’s service users over the years, and was committed to the development of MIN’s shared space as a unique and welcoming source of creativity, hope and opportunity.
 Rema worked collaboratively with partners across sectors and has shared her skills and expertise on various panels and events.
 Rema received wide recognition for her work through various awards and accolades such as Glasgow’s Community Champion of Champions, UK Migrant Women of the Year, and was recognised by the Saltire Society as an Outstanding Women in Scotland.
 She is also the author of Shadow Behind the Sun, an autobiographical account of her life.
 Rema currently sits on the boards of the Albanian-Scottish Association and Glasgow Connected Arts Network.